dlang-community/d2sqlite3/README.markdown

 ## Issues

-1. Not thouroughly tested!
+1. Alpha stage!
+Not thouroughly tested!
 (But in use as the database backend for one of my web applications).
 2. BLOB handling is very basic (not taking advantage of BLOB I/O functions).

 ## Examples